mtlynch/mtlynch.io/content/notes/simple-go-web-service-nixos/index.md

   - go
 ---

 I have a few toy utility apps that I run 24/7 on cloud infrastructure.
-One example is [PicoShare](https://github.com/mtlynch/picoshare), a simple utility that makes it easy for me to share files with friends and teammates.
+One example is [PicoShare](https://github.com/mtlynch/picoshare), a simple web app that makes it easy for me to share files with friends and teammates.

 There are several convenience apps I _would_ run if it were easy to run them constantly.
 But there's enough friction to running even a simple app 24/7 that I don't do it.

-I've tried running toy apps in the past.
-I've set up cron jobs and systemd services to run the services all the time, but inevitably something breaks, and I get tired of fixing it and just let the service die.
+In the past, I've tried running toy apps on my home server.
+I've set up cron jobs and systemd services, but inevitably something breaks, and I get tired of fixing it and just let the service die.

 I think I've finally found a low-friction way of hosting personal apps that keeps them constantly available while minimizing my overhead in maintaining them: NixOS modules.

 ## What my solution lets me do

-- I can create a new web service, and it's less than 15 minutes of work to run it 24/7 on my NixOS server.
+- Given an arbitrary web service, it takes me less than 15 minutes of work to run it 24/7 on my NixOS server.
 - I can upgrade/downgrade or change configuration options by changing a line of code and running a rebuild command.
-- I can run apps with conflicting dependencies (e.g., Python 2 and Python 3) on the same server and do zero work to avoid conflicts.
+- I can run apps with conflicting dependencies (e.g., Python 2 and Python 3) on the same server and never worry about version conflicts.
+- Keep my entire server's configuration under source control, so I can roll back to any state at any time.

 ## Why NixOS?

-NixOS let me define my entire system configuration in code, and it keeps the system in that state.

-I can add a new service to any of my NixOS servers with just a few lines of code.
+There are a few reasons I find NixOS useful for the task of running a set of services 24/7:

+- The full system configuration is in text files.
+- Rebuilding the system is relatively fast (usually seconds or minutes).
+- Services on NixOS are friendly to composition (I can combine services)
+- Services on NixOS are friendly to extensibility (I can adjust options or patch behavior easily).

 ### But isn't Nix complicated?